 4· A button hook to help with buttons in order to dress independently without pain.
 A button hook will take the pressure off of the fingers and thumb when pushing the button through the hole on a shirt or pants.
 With the button hook, the wire end will slide through the buttonhole and loop around the button and pull it through the hole, rather than pinching and pushing with the person’s fingers to get button up the shirt or pants.

-5· An adaptive mouse, for those individuals at work who use a computer most of the day, to decrease the amount of tension placed on the wrist, thumb, or other parts of the hand.
+5· Among other adaptive tools for hands there’s also such a tool as an adaptive mouse, for those individuals at work who use a computer most of the day, to decrease the amount of tension placed on the wrist, thumb, or other parts of the hand.
 The adaptive mouse places the wrist and hand in a mechanically efficient position when completing work tasks on a computer.

 6· An adaptive jar/can/bottle opener for those who have difficulty with opening a jar, can, or a water bottle.
 This tool will allow the individual a variety of ways for the individual to remove a lid.
 Whether that be a water bottle, can of soda, or a jar.
 This object can be useful in many ways and can provide the individual many ways to efficiently and effectively remove a lid with little to no pain.